WilliamRagstad/WilliamRagstad.github.io/content/posts/lamda-calculus/index.md

 $$

 In the case of a valid abstraction application, we take the right-hand side term $U$ and substitute it for the formal parameter $x$ in the abstraction body $T$.
-Thus removing one layer of abstraction and an application, simplifying the expression towards a **normal form**.
+Thus simplifying the expression towards a **normal form** by removing one layer of abstraction and application.

 > **Example** \
 > Let's suppose we reduce the **self-application** function $\lambda x. \ (x \ x)$ applied to *itself*: